It is Stefan von Molyneux forhead from freedomain.com.

 She was climbing the hill ahead of me.

-She had a great sense of humor and she is incredibly warm and very thoughtful.
+She had a great sense of humor, and she is incredibly warm and very thoughtful.

-I lived in Utown.
+I lived in uptown.

-And I said, oh, I, you know, tomorrow I have to go and get these sandals.
+And I said, oh, you know, tomorrow I have to go and get these sandals, they were ordered but they've been delivered.

-And she's like, oh, no, you're writing.
+And she's Like, oh, no, you're writing, go do your writing.

 I'm downtown anyway.